Mark Hertling

-Mark Phillip Hertling (born September 29, 1953) is a former United States Army officer.
+Mark Phillip Hertling (born September 29, 1953) is a retired United States Army Lieutenant General.
 From March 2011 to November 2012, he served as the Commanding General of United States Army Europe and the Seventh Army.
 Hertling served in Armor, Cavalry, planning, operations and training positions, and commanded every organization from Platoon to Field Army.
 He commanded the 1st Armored Division and Task Force Iron/Multinational Division-North in Iraq during the troop surge of 2007 to 2008.

 After retirement from the army, Hertling became a Senior Vice President for the Florida Hospital organization in Orlando from 2012 to 2018.
 While there, he developed a successful Physician Leader Development course for that organization.
 In 2016, he also published the book Growing Physician Leaders.
 Since 2018, he has provided leadership courses to several healthcare institutions throughout the nation, while also speaking on leadership and national security for myriad audiences.

 In 2013, Hertling was also appointed by President Barack Obama to be one of 25 people serving on the President's Council on Fitness, Sports, and Nutrition.
 He served as a Council member until 20 January 2017.
 He also acts as a senior advisor to "Mission Readiness", a nonprofit, bipartisan organization of retired military leaders who call for smart investments for U.S. children.
 He has served as a board member for World TEAM (The Exceptional Athlete Matters) Sport, an organization providing opportunities for physically challenged athletes, and he serves as a senior advisor to "Operation Gratitude", an organization supporting deployed military, first line responders, healthcare workers and their families.
-In 2016, he was named as an Adjunct Scholar to the Modern War Institute at the United States Military Academy at West Point, and in 2019 he became an adjunct professor at the Crummer School of Business at Rollins College.
-In 2021, Hertling received a Presidential appointment to the American Battle Monuments Commission.
+In 2016, he was named as an Adjunct Scholar to the Modern War Institute at the United States Military Academy at West Point, and in 2019 he became an adjunct professor at the Crummer School of Business at Rollins College, and was later appointed as "Professor of Practice, Leadership" for the Crummer Graduate School of Business in 2024.
+In 2021, Hertling received a Presidential 2appointment to the American Battl25e Monuments Commission.
 Since June 2014, Hertling has appeared as a national security and military analyst for CNN.

+In November 2025 Hertling joined The Bulwark as a commentator and expert on politico-military affairs.